allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 * listing
 * product

-so we'll create two screen objects that we'll use in our tests.
+so we'll create two screen objects that we'll use in tests.

 Let's start with a simple listing object:

 ```swift
 class ListingScreen {
     static func item(itemNumber: UInt) -> XCUIElement {
         return XCUIApplication().collectionViews.cells["listingItem" + String(itemNumber)]
     }
 }
 ```

-Not only does it wrap our listing functionality nicely, but it's also reusable for any listing item.
+It not only wraps listing functionality nicely, but it's also reusable for any listing item.

-Our product screen will look like this:
+Product screen will look like this:

 ```swift
 class ProductScreen {